genlm/genlm-backend/docs/index.md

 This submodule includes three key classes:

-- **TokenCharacterTrie** (CPU): Base implementation.
-For CPU usage.
+- **TokenCharacterTrie** (CPU): Base implementation for CPU usage.
-- **ParallelTokenCharacterTrie** (GPU): GPU-optimized version which uses sparse matrix operations for mass summing.
+- **ParallelTokenCharacterTrie** (GPU): GPU-accelerated version which uses sparse matrix operations for mass summing.
 Extends **TokenCharacterTrie** with a `batch_mass_sum` function.
 - **AsyncTokenCharacterTrie** (Async): Asynchronous wrapper with automatic request batching.
-For use in asynchronous contexts; this class can wrap either the sequential or parallel trie implementations.
+For use in asynchronous contexts; enables automatic batching of concurrent requests.
+This class can wrap either the sequential or parallel trie implementations.

 See the [Trie Code Reference](reference/genlm_backend/trie/__init__/) for detailed API documentation.